Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 View

-Overview of Malaysia’s Personal Data Protection Act
+An Overview of Malaysia’s Personal Data Protection Act (PDPA)

-Published November 25, 2021
+Published November 25, 2021 / Updated August 5, 2024

 Listen to the content

 Passed in June 2010 by the Malaysian parliament, the PDPA came into effect more than three years later in November 2013.
-Under Article 55 of the PDPA, the enforcement powers of the data regulation rest with the Malaysian Ministry of Justice, which later established the office of the Commissioner of the Department of Personal Data Protection (regulatory authority) dedicated specifically to enforcing the PDPA.
+Under Article 55 of the PDPA, the enforcement powers of the data regulation rest with the Malaysian Ministry of Justice, which later established the office of the Commissioner of the Department of Personal Data Protection (Commissioner) dedicated specifically to enforcing the PDPA.

 The PDPA is seen as an incredibly balanced piece of legislation that takes concrete steps to guarantee data subjects’ right to privacy and protection of their data while giving all websites and corporations the necessary breathing space to carry out their behavioral analyses with minimal losses to their reach or engagement.